mfgc76/kdbplotter/README.md

 # kdbplotter
-easily plot charts from data in kdb
+easily create charts from data in kdb

 This stand alone java app connects to a kdb database and uses the resulting list or table to create charts.
 It can be useful especially in finance.